 In the present situation of economic and social development, the promotion of environmental protection is one of the greatest challenges

-Since you are one of leading companies in energy sector, where do you see room for further improvement of environmental protection and how do you perceive the development of green energy in Serbia?
+Since you are one of the leading companies in the energy sector, where do you see room for further improvement of environmental protection and how do you perceive the development of green energy in Serbia?

 – We need to remember that the main factor in environmental pollution is the human factor, i.e. people.
 Knowing this, Energotehnika-Južna Bačka has developed a large number of educational and promotional campaigns and panels to develop both individual and collective awareness and call attention to this – I would say fundamental – issue.

 Moreover, we are great supporters of “green” projects and, in our organisational structure we have set up a special unit to deal with these issues.
 Since environmental protection requires considerable financial and material resources, we also make sure that appropriate funding is provided for environmental protection and promotion every year.